Downloadable Software, by my collaborators or me

 -

-Site Manager is free software from Silicon Graphics for webmasters
+by Alan Braverman, Greg Ferguson, and Tamara Munzner.
+Site Manager was free software from Silicon Graphics for webmasters

 and content creators.
-It includes a 3D hyperbolic view of the link
+It included a 3D hyperbolic view of the link

 structure of the target web site.
-That module is an implementation of
+That module was an implementation of

 the layout described in my InfoVis 97 paper.